LiskArchive/lisk-legacy-docs/.github/ISSUE_TEMPLATE/update-content.md

 ### Location

 ### Description
-Describe which content is outdated, and how it should be updated
+Describe which content is outdated, and how it should be updated.

 #### Affected branch / URL
 List the branch name which includes the outdated content.